Good Morning, Siblings!

 As a result, legions of believers take the Pharisee’s word over YHWH’s word when it comes to this passage and then use that to accuse Messiah of breaking Sabbath.
 So we take the Pharisee’s Word over the Father’s word and then accuse Messiah of sinning.
 Wow.
 This is a clear case of not knowing or understanding the foundational Scriptures of the Bible.
 Remember, a house is built foundation first.
 You cannot build a house by beginning with the attic.

 🌿Luke 6:5 “The Son of Man is Lord Of the Sabbath” The Greek word used here is kurios and it means someone who has ownership rights.
 Messiah was correcting their abuse of the Sabbath and teaching them how the Father views it.
 Messiah being Lord of the Sabbath in no way changes it, but if we were to approach it from the viewpoint of a Pharisee, seeing it as a day not to lift a finger to help a person or save a life, then Messiah being Lord of it should change our view.
 In addition to that, Messiah being Lord of us should cause us to honor Sabbath all the more.
-I’m working on an article about what it means to keep Sabbath and different ways folks do that so look for that coming up at some point.
+I’ve written an article on what it means to keep Sabbath and different ways folks do that so click here if you’d like to read it.
 In the meantime I want to encourage you with this: We do the best we can with what we know and once we know better, we do better.

 🌿Sidenote: I want to remind you that headings and titles of sections in our Bible were not part of the original manuscripts.
 I need to point this out as some headings can be misleading.